Wedding Planning • 06/26/2024

 Pricing Daffodils

 When they are in season, daffodils are inexpensive flowers.
-Call a few florists in your area to see what they might charge for daffodils or mixed floral arrangements, but remember that the total price of your flowers will include the cost of labor.
+Call a few florists in your area to see what they might charge for daffodils or mixed floral arrangements, but remember that the total price of your flower will include the cost of labor.

 The price of bridal bouquets varies depending on location and flower variety, but a good estimate is somewhere between $35 and $80 for a small bouquet.
 Large reception centerpieces can cost several hundred dollars, and larger floral arrangements for arches can cost even more.